Private breeding farm in The Netherlands.

 When you have the Jennet vaccinated against Influenza & Tetanus approx. 1...2 months before due date, the foal can benefit from this vaccination.

-If a breeding is successful - she will carry her foal for approx 12...13 months.
+If a breeding is successful - she will carry her foal for approx 11½...14 months.
+On average 12 months and a few days.

 If you started a breeding program, and have been successful at foaling - then the first thing you need to do with the newborn foal is imprint it.
 What does imprinting mean ?
 It means that when the newborn foal is born - rub and pet it all over.
 This is done to help the foal learn your touch and the end result is a nice, huggable, loveable tame foal / donkey.
 You need to "imprint" your foal at least a couple times a week.
 But daily is preferred.
 Obviously the more often you imprint and fool with the foal - the tamer it will become, and the more you'll be able to handle it.
 When imprinting - talk to the foal in a smooth soothing voice / tone.
 Use a gentle touch.